-If you have just been arrested in Boston or anywhere in Massachusetts, you are probably very confused, nervous, scared and wondering what comes next.
-Hopefully the information below can help you if you have just been arrested in Massachusetts.
+If you have just been arrested in Massachusetts, you are probably very confused, nervous, scared, and wondering what comes next.
+This is what you need to know if you have just been arrested in Massachusetts.

 How Does Bail in Massachusetts Work?

-Most people that get arrested in Massachusetts post a cash bail at the Police Station.
-The bail is normally personal recognizance, which means someone’s promise to appear in court on the next day.
+Anyone arrested can post bail at the police station.
+Bail is normally personal recognizance.
+Personal recognizance is someone’s promise to appear in court.
+The court date is usually the next day.
 Also, the person arrested must pay a nonrefundable fee of $40.
 This fee pays the bail commissioner or clerk to come to the police station after hours.
-If bail is set at the police station you will be given a piece of paper that gives the time and date you are ordered to court.

 What’s an Arraignment In Massachusetts?

-After you have been arrested in Massachusetts, you must go to court for an arraignment.
+If you get arrested then you must go to an arraignment.
 An arraignment is a hearing in front of the judge.
 An arraignment is to formally charge someone with a crime.
 Bail or conditions of release can be set at the arraignment.
 Even if you paid $40 at the police station bail may still be set.
 The District Attorney may request a cash bail in court.
 Also, the judge may also impose conditions of release.
 For example, conditions of release include drug-free with testing, no abuse of the victim or stay away from the victim.